top of page

 Maxwell C. Day

-I'm a PhD candidate in the Geological Sciences program at the University of Manitoba.
-My theoretical research involves developing structure hierarchies for silicate minerals using the geometrical and topological properties of the strongly bonded silicate structural unit.
+I completed my PhD at the University of Manitoba.
+This theoretical research involved developing structure hierarchies for silicate minerals using the geometrical and topological properties of the strongly bonded silicate structural unit.

 I am also interested in understanding the controls on the stability and abundance of specific arrangements of Si-tetrahedra.
 Potential controls evaluated thus far include bond valence constraints such as Lewis acidity/basicity , bond topology and bond geometry.